Luzinsan/ML_learn/ML/Innopolis/material/1 semester/Machine Learning/Lectures/Introduction to Machine Learning.md

 - Their theoretical underpinnings

 **Machine learning**
-- is computer programs (algorithms) that perform a task (solve a problem), which are trained through experience  extracted some insights/features/knowledges  by the data and improve their performance.
+- is computer programs (algorithms) that perform a task (solve a problem), which are trained through experience  extracted some insights/features/knowledge by the data and improve their performance.
 - is a function estimation $\hat{f}$ where we assume a function can maps an observations ($x$) to our targets ($y$) (all from out data)
+- Examples: object detention, instance segmentation, spam detection, disease prediction, whether forecasting, text summarizing, etc.

 $$D = \{(x_i, y_i)\}^N_{i=1}$$
 **Data** - is what we refer to as *experience*